Accessibility Statement for Wakefield Safeguarding Children Partnership

 This accessibility statement applies to content published on www.wakefieldscp.org.uk

-This website is run by Wakefield Safeguarding Children Partnership should be able to:
+This website is run by Wakefield Safeguarding Children Partnership and should be able to:

 - change colours, contrast levels and fonts